Botanical Latin

 Botanical Latin is a technical language based on Neo-Latin, used for descriptions of botanical taxa.
 From 1935 to 2011, the International Code of Botanical Nomenclature mandated Botanical Latin to be used for the descriptions of new taxa (other than algae or fossils).
 It is still the only language other than English accepted for descriptions.
 The names of organisms governed by the Code also have forms based on Latin.

 Botanical Latin is primarily a written language.
 It includes taxon names derived from any language or even arbitrarily derived, and consequently there is no single consistent pronunciation system.
-When speakers of different languages use Botanical Latin in speech, they use pronunciations influenced by their own languages, or, notably in French, there may be variant spellings based on the Latin.
+When speakers of different languages use Botanical Latin in speech, they use pronunciations influenced by their own languages, or, notably in French, there may be variant spellings based on Latin.
 There are at least two pronunciation systems used for Latin by English speakers.
 Neither system, however, works across the full spectrum of botanical names, because many non-Latin words, such as people's names, have been used.

 Origin

 Alphonse Pyramus de Candolle described the language in 1880:

-C'est le latin arrangé par Linné à l'usage des descriptions et, j'oserai dire, à l'usage de ceux qui n'aiment ni les complications grammaticales, ni les phrases disposées sens desus dessous."
+C'est le latin arrangé par Linné à l'usage des descriptions et, j'oserai dire, à l'usage de ceux qui n'aiment ni les complications grammaticales, ni les phrases disposées sens dessus dessous."
 (Quoted by W. T. Stearn) [It is Latin chosen by Linnaeus to use in descriptions, and, I dare say, for use by those who like neither grammatical complications nor sentences turned upside-down.]

 De Candolle estimated that to learn Botanical Latin would take three months' work for an English speaker not already familiar with any language of Latin origin, and one month for an Italian.